off-by-some/fynx/README.md

 | `&` | **Filter** based on boolean conditions | `file & is_valid & (~is_processing)` |
 | `~` | **Negate** conditions | `~is_processing` |

-**Each operation creates a new observable that you can chain indefinitely—transform, combine, and filter with complete freedom.**
+**Each operation creates a new observable that you can chain indefinitely**—transform, combine, and filter with complete freedom.
+Together, these operators form a complete algebra for reactive data flow.

 ## A Complete Example